 Aalto University is the leading university in Finland.
-With six schools, around 20,000 students and 4,000 staff members, it is one of Finland's largest universities.
-The university has a strong focus on innovation and holds the Triple Crown of accreditations – AACSB, AMBA and EQUIS – an accolade shared by only 0.5% of universities worldwide.
+With six schools, around 12,000 full-time degree students and 4,000 staff members, it is one of Finland's largest universities.
+The university holds the Triple Crown of accreditations – AACSB, AMBA and EQUIS – an accolade shared by only 0.5% of universities worldwide.

 Aalto University is an internationally unique combination of fields where science and art meet business and technology.
 The university strengthens Finland's competence base and creates conditions for innovations, economic growth, employment and wellbeing, now and in the future.

 The university is named in honor of Alvar Aalto, the prominent Finnish architect, designer and entrepreneur.
 Aalto’s achievements in technology, economics and art exemplify the spirit of integrated knowledge which is the foundation of Aalto University.
 Alvar Aalto is a renowned alumnus of the former Helsinki University of Technology, and was instrumental in designing a large part of the university's main campus in Otaniemi.

 The core of the Aalto University Otaniemi campus in Finland is a park campus more than 50 years old, which urban plan was the work of Alvar Aalto, and which contains individual buildings designed by him and other Finnish architects.

 Alvar Aalto (1898-1976) was one of the world’s greatest masters of modern architecture and design.
 He studied architecture at the former Helsinki University of Technology from 1916 to 1921.